openethereum/pwasm-repo-contract/README.md

 [![Build Status](https://travis-ci.org/paritytech/pwasm-token-example.svg?branch=master)](https://travis-ci.org/paritytech/pwasm-repo-contract)
+## Description
+A simple contract allows to lend some amount of particular token for some interest.
+It demonstrates how WASM contracts can communicate with each other through ABI.
+It shows also how to mock callee contract in the test environment.
 ## Build prerequisites
 - rust with `wasm32-unknown-emscripten` target - instruction to setup can be found [here](https://hackernoon.com/compiling-rust-to-webassembly-guide-411066a69fde)
 - make sure `emcc` tool is in the `PATH` since build script uses it internally